-Here at Irish Guide Dogs we have come a long way since our humble beginnings in a small farmhouse in Co Cork in 1976.
+The History of Irish Guide Dogs has humble beginnings in a small farmhouse in Co Cork in 1976, where the charity was founded.

 We achieved our first Guide Dog partnership in 1980 and have not looked back since.